-A new breed of crisis: war and warming collide in Afghanistan
+A new breed of crisis: War and warming collide in Afghanistan

 In Syria, a prolonged drought, made more likely by human-made climate change, according to researchers, drove people out of the countryside and fed simmering anti-government grievances that led to an uprising in 2011 and, ultimately, a full-blown civil war.
 This year again, drought looms over Syria, particularly its breadbasket region, the northeastern Hassakeh province.

-In Mali, a violent insurgency has made it harder for farmers and herders to deal with a succession of droughts and floods, according to aid agencies.
+In Mali, a violent insurgency has made it harder for farmers and herders to deal with a succession of droughts and flood, according to aid agencies.

 Climate change cannot be blamed for any single war, and certainly not the one in Afghanistan.
 But rising temperatures, and the weather shocks that come with it, act as what Marshall Burke, a Stanford University professor, calls “a finger on the scale that makes underlying conflict worse.”
 That is particularly true, he argued, in places that have undergone a long conflict and where government institutions have all but dissolved.